 There are several reasons why a syllabus statement is critical.
 A syllabus statement normalizes the accommodation process, while helping to create a positive and welcoming environment for students with disabilities.
 The statement invites the instructor, student, and Disability & Accessibility Services to work together in an interactive and collaborative process when providing legally mandated accommodations.
 It also serves as a reminder to students who request accommodations that these arrangements need to be made each term.

 DAS would like to encourage syllabi statements that focus more on the barriers in the environment and less on the disability.
 Disability labels can be stigmatizing and perpetuate false stereotypes.
 When the focus is on barriers in the environment, the problem is redefined and students with disabilities are seen as equally capable as their peers.

-Feel free to replace “your instructor” with “me” to personalize the statement.
+Feel free to replace “your professor” with “me” to personalize the statement.

 Berea College (or I, the instructor) will provide reasonable accommodations for students with disabilities to make all learning experiences accessible.
-Students are welcome to discuss sensitive topics, including disability-related concerns, with me, which will be kept confidential.
-However, you must go through DAS procedures to obtain accommodations.
-Please contact Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, firstname.lastname@example.org) to initiate a conversation about your options.
+Students are welcome to discuss sensitive topics, including disability-related concerns, with me.
+Our conversation will be kept confidential.
+Please go through DAS procedures by contacting Lisa Ladanyi (DAS – Disability & Accessibility Services, 111 Lincoln Hall, 859-985-3237, firstname.lastname@example.org) to initiate a conversation about your options.
 Accommodations are not retroactive, so please make the appointment today.